pmnuckels/wnormals/readme.txt

 This MaxScript generates Weighted Vertex Normals for any arbitrary geometry.

+It should be compatible with 3dsmax 9 and up.
+No dependecies on this script are added to scene files, so it is fully compatible for other users who don't have this script installed.

-'Weighting' of vertex normals means that each face normal contribution is scaled by some property of the triangle.
+'Weighting' of vertex normals means that each face normal contribution is scaled by a property of the triangle.
 This script uses the triangle surface area and corner angle as influences.
 The result of this is that a small triangle will have less influence on shading of its larger neighbor.
 Likewise, the neighbor will have larger influence on the shading of the smaller neighbor.

 This effect is typically most visible on chamfered boxes, but enhances all types of geometry.
 All geometry with proper weighted vertex normals is mathematically